-Big data is no longer new.
+Big Data is no longer new.
 Actually, it’s not even as new as it might appear.
-While the term itself might have gained a foothold only in recent years driven by the emergence of technologies either designed to harness it or reliant on it to be impactful, the existence of such data itself, albeit theretofore unused, has been a constant in the telecoms industry almost from the start.
+While the term itself might have only gained a foothold in recent years, driven by the emergence of technologies either designed to harness it or reliant on it to be impactful, the existence of such data itself, - (albeit theretofore unused), - has been a constant in the telecoms industry almost from the start.

 Billing systems?
-Always been in the big data business, so we’re told.
+Always been in the Big Data business, so we’re told.
 CEM companies?
-Big Data is the raw material whose input is required to deliver end-user value so they’re big data players too!
+Big Data is the raw material whose input is required to deliver end-user value so they’re Big Data players too!
 Analytics solutions?
 Obviously.
 What, after all, is Big Data about if not analyzing the haystack to find the needles?

 The question for telcos in the first evolving and now maturing Big Data age is how to identify the right areas and then where to find solutions that execute nascent Big Data strategies.